forcequitOS/WeaveTouch/README.md

 Pull-to-refresh and pinch to zoom gesture support

-No sideloading required to run on iPad!
+No sideloading required to run on iPad (via Swift Playgrounds)!

 Clean design